WTB goes big and light with new tires, rims and saddle

-WTB is betting heavy on bigger mountain bike rims and tyres by introducing four new wide-profile rims and a new plus-sized tyre, as seen at the Taipei Cycle Show.
+WTB is betting heavy on bigger mountain bike rims and tires by introducing four new wide-profile rims and a new plus-sized tire, as seen at the Taipei Cycle Show.

-The brand hasn’t forgotten how to make light things, either – it's also releasing two new carbon fibre rims and a featherweight saddle.
+The brand hasn’t forgotten how to make light things, either – it’s also releasing two new carbon fiber rims and a featherweight saddle.

 Ci24 carbon rim